kodendaal/kodendaal.github.io/_posts/2024-12-20-hull_gan_geometry.md

   <img src="http://kodendaal.github.io/assets/ship_gan_cover.png" alt="gan cover" style="width: 800px; height: auto;">
 </div>

+**Please Note: This blog post is still a work in progress.
+I plan to update this as soon as possible.
+Please check back at a later date.**

 ## Introduction

 Modern engineering thrives on innovation, and ship design is no exception.
 Traditionally, creating ship hulls has been a meticulous and resource-intensive process.
 However, advancements in **Generative Adversarial Networks (GANs)** are revolutionizing this domain, offering unprecedented efficiency and creativity in hull geometry generation.